Setting up a mail server

 Examples::

-# Like mailq postqueue -p # Tries to send every message in the queue postqueue -f # Tries to send every message in the queue for that site postqueue -s site
+# Tries to send every message in the queue for that site

 postsuper